-Abstract: This paper studies theoretically the capacity limits of graph neural networks (GNN) falling within the message-passing framework.
-Two main results are presented.
-First, GNN are shown to be Turing universal under sufficient conditions on their depth, width, node identification, and layer expressiveness.
-Second, it is discovered that GNN can lose a significant portion of their power when their depth and width is restricted.
-The proposed impossibility statements stem from a new technique that enables the repurposing of seminal results from theoretical computer science and leads to lower bounds for an array of decision, optimization, and estimation problems involving graphs.
-Strikingly, several of these problems are deemed impossible unless the product of a GNN's depth and width exceeds (a function of) the graph size; this dependence remains significant even for tasks that appear simple or when considering approximation.
+Abstract: This paper studies the expressive power of graph neural networks falling within the message-passing framework (GNNmp).
+Two results are presented.
+First, GNNmp are shown to be Turing universal under sufficient conditions on their depth, width, node attributes, and layer expressiveness.
+Second, it is discovered that GNNmp can lose a significant portion of their power when their depth and width is restricted.
+The proposed impossibility statements stem from a new technique that enables the repurposing of seminal results from distributed computing and leads to lower bounds for an array of decision, optimization, and estimation problems involving graphs.
+Strikingly, several of these problems are deemed impossible unless the product of a GNNmp's depth and width exceeds a polynomial of the graph size; this dependence remains significant even for tasks that appear simple or when considering approximation.

-- Keywords: graph neural networks, capacity, impossibility results, lower bounds
+Keywords: graph neural networks, capacity, impossibility results, lower bounds, expressive power

-- TL;DR: Several graph problems are impossible unless the product of a graph neural network's depth and width exceeds (a function of) the graph size.
+TL;DR: Several graph problems are impossible unless the product of a graph neural network's depth and width exceeds a polynomial of the graph size.